jbossdemocentral/bpms-dv-travel-agency-integration-demo/README.md

-JBoss BPM Suite and JBoss DV Travel Agency Integration Demo
+JBoss BPM Suite and JBoss DataVirt Travel Agency Integration Demo
 ===========================================================
 This is an online employee travel booking process project.
 It contains multiple web services for looking up data for the process and rules to calculate pricing.
 Furthermore, there are several tasks that can be activated to evaluate pricing and to review the